willem-klok/willem-klok.github.io/_posts/2024-02-28-a-meticulous-but-practical-way-to-finding-your-values-and-goals.md

 ![personal_constitution_part_WK.jpg](https://raw.githubusercontent.com/willem-klok/willem-klok.github.io/master/images/personal_constitution_part_WK.jpg)

 This concludes the core part of the exercise, and after doing it you probably feel exhausted—we’ve taken quite the inner journey.
-Nevertheless, I’d urge you to make sure you record the foundation of your inner philosophy because, as the next step will show, it can become a helpful life-partner.
+Nevertheless, I’d urge you to make sure you record the foundation of your inner philosophy because, as the next session will show, it can become a powerful guide for a fulfilling life.

 ### Using the foundation of your inner philosophy